The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 Plucked right from the pages of a storybook, The Fairy Glen is a must-see place on your 3-Day Itinerary for Skye, Scotland.

-End your first day in Isle of Skye in a Portree pub, The Isles Inn.
-The pub serves up Scottish classics, like Haggis, Neeps and Tatties, Cullen Skink, fresh seafood and Sticky Toffee Pudding – along with Skye craft beer and wee drams of Scottish whisky.
+End your first day on Isle of Skye in a Portree pub, The Isles Inn.
+They serve up Scottish classics, like Haggis, Neeps and Tatties, Cullen Skink, fresh seafood and Sticky Toffee Pudding – along with Skye craft beer and wee drams of Scottish whisky.

 View of the Rubha Hunish Trail, Skye, Scotland